-Not all business intelligence software is created equal.
-Sure, there are plenty of great BI tools out there — ones with great reporting, data analytics and visualizations.
+Not all business intelligence tools are created equal.
+Sure, there are plenty of BI tools with great reporting, data analytics and visual functions.
 But just because a BI tool works great for one business, doesn’t guarantee it’ll have the same impact for another.
-This is especially true when you take into account the size of a business.
+This is especially true when you take the size of a business into account.

-There’s a plethora of self-service BI tools that work great for small and mid-sized companies.
+There are a plethora of self-service BI tools that work great for small and mid-sized companies.
 They provide great dashboards and ad hoc queries that make their decision-making processes easier.
-But these tools rarely suffice for the enterprise: the large company with even larger software requirements.
-As such, they need more than just BI software — they need enterprise BI software.
+But these tools rarely work for large companies with even larger software requirements.
+As such, they need more than just BI software — they need enterprise business intelligence tools.

-To properly discuss the differences between enterprise BI software and self-service BI, we first need to take a look at what makes enterprise software, well, enterprise software.
-At its core, it’s pretty straightforward: software designed for use in large businesses.
-The goal is to increase productivity and efficiency in the complex environment that is your average enterprise.
+To properly discuss the differences between enterprise business intelligence software and self-service BI, we first need to take a look at what constitutes enterprise software.
+At its core, it’s pretty basic: software designed for use in large businesses.
+The goal is to increase productivity and efficiency in the complex environment of an enterprise.

 So enterprise BI, then, is simply BI software that caters its functionality to large businesses.
 But is that all it means?
 Of course not.